How to Set Up a Minecraft Server on Ubuntu Server (Headless)

 Step 6: Configure and Run the Minecraft Server

-flags define the maximum and initial memory allocation for the Java Virtual Machine (JVM).
+Now you can run the server with your desired memory allocation.
+The -Xmx and -Xms flags define the maximum and initial memory allocation for the Java Virtual Machine (JVM).

 Bash